gridai/grid-docs/docs/support/2_maintneance_windows.md

 ## During Maintenance

-Experiments and Sessions that are in-progress will continue to run and complete during when the platform is undergoing maintenance.
+Experiments and Sessions that are in-progress will continue to run and complete while the platform is undergoing maintenance.
 New and in-progress CLI, SSH, and WebUI connectivity could be degraded, intermittent, or unavailable.
 Grid.ai is committed to continually minimizing the customer impact during the maintenance windows.